LostBeard/SpawnDev.BlazorJS/README.md

 // Services section
 // Add SpawnDev.BlazorJS.BlazorJSRuntime
 builder.Services.AddBlazorJSRuntime();
-// ... more app services
+// ... more app services (such as WebWorkerService if needed)
 // build and Init using BlazorJSRunAsync (instead of RunAsync) await builder.Build().BlazorJSRunAsync();
 ```